-- Create a new Scene - Open a Scene

-- Scenes - Scene view navigation

-Associate Game Developer

-Identify and use essential features of the Unity Editor

-The Unity Editor interface consists of various areas, each designed for specific tasks.
-Learners should familiarize themselves with these features before focusing on VR development.
-Since the Unity Editor is a professional tool, there's a lot to learn.

-The free Unity Essentials Pathway provides learners with a comprehensive guide to these essential features.

-Assessment Suggestion

-Have students demonstrate their comprehension by instructing them to open a new Unity project and identify the default layout of the Unity Editor.
-Ask them to take a screenshot and label the following windows: Scene view, Game view, Hierarchy, Project window, Inspector, and Console.
-Then, have them rearrange the layout by undocking the

-- Identify and describe the windows that appear in the Unity Editor's default view - Start and stop Play mode (Game view) - Rearrange, dock, and undock windows in the Unity Editor - Explain the differences between the Project and Hierarchy windows - Explain the relationship between the Hierarchy window and the Scene view - Explain when to use the Scene view and the Game view - Explain the purpose and functionality of the Package Manager - Use the Package Manager to add functionality to the Unity Editor - Explain the relationship between the Assets folder in the Project window and the Asset folder in file explorer
+"New Scene."
+Request that they showcase their ability to identify their current working scene and explain the process of switching to the newly created scene.
+Identify and use essential features of the Unity Editor Different areas of the Unity Editor interface are used to complete different tasks.
+Ideally, learners should be able to identify and explore these features of the Editor prior to focusing on developing for VR.
+As the Unity Editor is a professional tool, there is a lot to learn.
+The free - Get started with Unity Course provides learners with a comprehensive guide to these essential features.
+Identify and describe the windows that appear in the Unity Editor's default view Start and stop Play mode (Game view) Rearrange, dock, and undock windows in the Unity Editor Explain the differences between the Project and Hierarchy windows Explain the relationship between the Hierarchy window and the Scene view Explain when to use the Scene view Explain the purpose and functionality of the Package Manager Unity Manual The Project window Unity's interface Scene view navigation GameObjects Tags and Layers Using the Asset Store Associate: Game Developer

-• Explore the Editor Interface

-- The Project window

-- The Editor interface

-- Scene view navigation

-- GameObjects

-- Tags and Layers

-- Unity's Asset Store

-Associate Game Developer

-Inspector window and docking it on the opposite side of the Editor.
-Finally, ask students to explain the purpose of each window and how rearranging them might help their workflow.
-Organize assets using folders in the Project window Employ Unity Version Control in a project Unity Version Control is a version control solution built to help teams manage changes and collaborate effectively within the Unity Editor.
-Originally known as Plastic SCM, it was acquired by Unity and has since been integrated directly into the Unity development workflow, offering tools for branching, merging, and managing project history tailored to real-time content creation.
-Assessment suggestion: Have students explain how they collaborated with PlasticSCM and identify the successes and challenges of setting up collaboration.
-Identify changed files of publish and update operations Describe additions during publish operations Recognize when to perform a publish or update Recognize when to revert unintended changes prior to publishing Locate where a project resides in the Unity Development Dashboard Restore previous commits by using the version history Explain the primary purposes of version control when working in Unity Unity Learn Get started with Unity Version Control Unity Version Control: Quick start guide Collaborate with Unity Version Control Unity Manual Unity Version Control (previously Plastic SCM) Associate Game Developer Associate: Programmer
+Use the Package Manager to add functionality to the Unity Editor Explain the relationship between the Assets folder in the Project window and the Asset folder in file explorer Organize assets using folders in the Project window Employ Unity Version Control in Identify changed files of Unity Manual Associate: Game a project publish and update Plastic SCM Developer Collaborate to Plastic • Associate: Programmer operations Plastic SCM is a version control Describe additions during SCM Migration Wizard to help teams focus on delivering publish operations Guide work, one task at a time. • Recognize when to Recently purchased by Unity, perform a publish or Unity Resources Version Control for Games this tool is set to become the de update facto collaboration tool for teams • Recognize when to revert with Unity's Plastic SCM Getting Started Webinar: using the Unity Editor. unintended changes prior Upgrading from to publishing Assessment suggestion: Have • Locate where a project Collaborate to Plastic students explain how they resides in the Unity SCM Development Dashboard Version Control for Games collaborated with PlasticSCM with Unity's Plastic SCM and identify the successes and Restore previous commits challenges of setting up by using the version collaboration. history Other Resources

-Evaluate Unity and real-time 3D in order to determine whether they are suited to your needs

-The term real-time is used frequently in creative industries but is rarely clearly explained.
+Explain the primary purposes of version control when working in Unity Collaborate to Plastic SCM Migration Wizard Guide Plastic for Unity Plugin Gluon Mode guide Evaluate Unity and real-time 3D in order to determine whether they are suited to your needs The term real-time is used frequently in creative industries but is rarely clearly explained.
 Understanding what this term means as well as the impact a real-time 3D platform like Unity has on the creative workflow will allow learners to determine potential use cases and identify the problems it solves for creators.

-Assessment suggestion: Have students articulate how they may be able to implement real-time functionality in their projects to assist or enhance the desired outcome.

-- Define the term real-time - Explain what the Unity real-time engine does - Describe how real-time creation software is used in different industries - Identify a variety of real-time creators by their usage of Unity or their job role - Explain what a real-time game engine is and how it is used

-• Real-time creation
+Assessment suggestion: Have students articulate how they may be able to implement real-time functionality in their projects to assist or enhance the desired Define the term real-time Explain what the Unity real-time engine does Describe how real-time creation software is used in different industries Identify a variety of real-time creators by their usage of Unity or their job role Explain what a real-time game engine is and how it is used • Real-time creation